Mossy1022/Smart-Memos/README.md

 - **Transcribing Audio**: To transcribe an audio file after it's been imported into a note, move your cursor right underneath the audio file and use the command `Smart transcribe` from the command palette.
 The plugin will transcribe the audio file and generate detailed notes.
 If you're speaking directly to Obsidian, you can select the "Smart Transcribe" button to transcribe what you've recorded.
 - **Customizing the Prompt**: You can customize the prompt that will be sent to the AI model before adding your transcribed audio in the plugin settings.
 - **Include Raw Transcript**: If you just want clean notes returned, you can remove the addition of the raw transcript at the end by toggling it off in the settings
-- **Specify where audio files are recorded in your vault**: By defualt, audio recordings will be saved to your root vault folder.
+- **Specify where audio files are recorded in your vault**: By default, audio recordings will be saved to your root vault folder.
 If you want to store audio recordings in a specific folder, you can change it in the settings of this plugin.
 I.e if you want them to be saved in a 'Recordings' folder within your 'Resources' folder, you can set the settings value to Resources/Recordings.